Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Albanian Orthodox Church

-On 14 January 2019,the Holy Synod of the AOC sent a letter to Patriarch Bartholomew to ask the latter to hold a Pan-Orthodox council "as soon as possible" to prevent "the evident risk of a painful schism."
+On 14 January 2019, the Holy Synod of the AOC sent a letter to Patriarch Bartholomew to ask the latter to hold a Pan-Orthodox council "as soon as possible" to prevent "the evident risk of a painful schism."
 The Holy Synod declared the ordinations performed by Filaret were "non-existent, void, deprived of the divine grace of the Holy Spirit. [...]
 It is recognized by all of Orthodoxy as a fundamental ecclesiological principle that the ordinations of schismatics and heretics, as "mysteries" performed outside of the Church, are invalid, so all the more so ordinations by someone who is deposed and excommunicated".
 The Ecumenical Patriarch answered with a letter containing arguments to prove the validity of the clergy of the OCU.
 On 21 March 2019, the Albanian Orthodox Church sent a new reply in which he gave counter arguments to the Ecumenical Patriarch's arguments.

+On 15 November 2022, the Holy Synod of the AOC called for a Pan-Orthodox Synaxis while emphasizing that they "did not adopt a Russian point of view" and not "doubted the right of ekkleton nor the need for the granting of Autocephaly in Ukraine".

+On 16 December 2024, the AOC denounced the "persecution, imprisonment, sacrilege of cult objects and confiscation of the property of churches and monasteries" following the Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations".
+In August, the AOC issued a statement where offered prayers for the repeal of the law.

+In March 2025, newly-elected Archbishop of the AOC John stated in an interview with The National Herald his regret for granting autocephaly for the OCU calling it a "tragedy that divided many Churches" and that "[AOC] made every possible effort for reconciliation".